-However, credit card rates are at multi-year highs, due in part to rising interest rates overall and in part to active re-pricing by major credit card issuers throughout 2017.
-In addition, this month’s decision by the Federal Reserve to raise interest rates by a quarter point will show itself in higher credit card rates in next month’s report, so the trend will continue upwards.
+Credit card rates are at multi-year highs, due in part to rising interest rates overall and in part to active re-pricing by major credit card issuers throughout the past two years.

 Credit cards that do not offer rewards tend to offer better interest rates.
 Our rule-of-thumb is that a rewards card will generally charge 2 percentage points more on average than a card with no rewards.
 Our current calculations roughly bear this out: